ChocoMeow/Vocard-Docs/docs/configuration.md

     10. You can create your custom embeds and buttons in the player controller.
 [Example Here](/placeholder/#controller)
     11. You can set a custom cooldown for the command. `Example: "command_name": [The total number of tokens available, The length of the cooldown period in seconds]`
     12. You can set custom aliases in the command. `Example: "command_name": [alias1, alias2, ...]`

-!!! warning "Note"

-    If you are using Genius as your lyrics search engine, you must install the lyricsgenius module `(pip install lyricsgenius)`